saturnflyer/surrounded/README.md

 end
 ```

 The default available types are `:module`, `:wrap` or `:wrapper`, and `:interface`.
 We'll get to `interface` below.
+The `:wrap` and `:wrapper` types are the same and they'll both create classes which inherit from SimpleDelegator _and_ include Surrounded for you.

 These are minor little changes which highlight how simple it is to use Surrounded.

 _Well...
 I want to use [Casting](https://github.com/saturnflyer/casting) so I get the benefit of modules without extending objects.
 Can I do that?_

 Yup.
-Use of Casting is built-in.
+The ability to use Casting is built-in.
 If the objects you provide to your context respond to `cast_as` then Surrounded will use that.

 _Ok.
 So is that it?_